martin-ali/Macros/README.md

 # Autohotkey scripts

-This is where I store my macros and some libraries
+This is where I store my macros and related libraries